How Food Additives Can Affect Child (and Adult!) Behaviour

 The Additive Puzzle, is written by foster carer Judy Bowers, who accidentally came across the link between certain foods and her then foster son’s behaviour ten years ago.

-She noticed his behaviour would become challenging or he would have mood swings after eating certain foods, and she noticed the same additives in all of the foods.
+She noticed his behaviour or mood would become more challenging after eating certain foods, and she noticed the same additives in all of the foods.

 Additives are chemicals added to food to preserve them, colour them, sweeten them, improve flavour or thicken them.